nihavend/Myra/README.md

 * Manual job chain definitions
 * T < 1 day job chain definitions

+### Releases
+First stable release is planned to be delivered through the first week of April.

 ### Mail Group

 Please join the mail group if you are interested in using or developing Myra.